Micniks/Flow3Week2/README.md

 ## Monday
 -----
-1. All done, except part 17 in everything you need to know, marked as red.
+Markup : 1.
+All done, except part 17 in everything you need to know, marked as red.
 2. The exercise answers can be found under 01-monday-exercises:
   1. Answers to assignment 'Getting Started' found in project 'getting-started'
   2. Answers to assignment 'Nested Routes' found in project 'react-router'